theJaxon/Vault/README.md

 - It's the service referenced by the StatefulSet `serviceName` key
 - headless service returns list of IPs for the associated pods
 - A StatefulSet needs a headlessService for Pods discovery and to maintain the Pods sticky network identity

 ---

+### vault-cronjob-daily-snapshot
+- CronJob that will run daily at 11 AM to take a snapshot and upload it to Minio
+- It's based on the image generated via the Dockerfile in the root of this repository, the image uses minideb as a base then adds vault + mc CLIs
+- Rest of the needed configurations are handled as environment variables

+---